equinor/witsml-explorer/Src/WitsmlExplorer.Desktop/README.md

 ## Configuration

 A configuration file is created in `%AppData%\Roaming\WEx-Desktop\config.json`.
 It can be edited to change the API port and the path of logging and database files.
+You can also enable/disable non-secure connection (enableHttp) to Witsml server.

 ## For developers